howdyai/botkit/packages/generator-botkit/readme.md

 yo botkit
 ```

 The generator will walk you through the process of configuring and installing your Botkit application.
 For each platform, a different set of API credentials and options will be collected.
-[Platform specific provisioning guides can be found in the Botkit docs site](https://botkit.ai/docs/provisioning).
+[Platform specific provisioning guides can be found in the Botkit docs site &rarr;](https://botkit.ai/docs/provisioning)

 Once the generator has completed its work, you will be left with a fully operational bot ready to be connected to the messaging platform.
-To start the application, run `npm start`
+To start the application, run `npm start`.
+[Learn more about the anatomy of a Botkit application &rarr;](https://botkit.ai/docs/v4/advanced.html#anatomy-of-a-botkit-app)

 The entire process is shown below: